pluton-pyramidi/asiakasvirtamallinnus/README.md

 ## WORK-IN-PROGRESS

-This is the development repo of a mental healthcare station patient flow simulation single page web app.
+This is the development repo of a mental healthcare station patient flow simulation web app.

 Contact: alex.villa@hus.fi

 ## What is this simulation about?

-The simulation models the flow of patients through a mental healthcare station over time.
-It estimates how many patients enter and leave the queue, how treatment resources are utilized, and ultimately predicts how the patient queue evolves month by month.
+This simulation acts like a discrete event model to simulate patient dynamics through a healthcare station, modeling the flow of patients through a mental healthcare station over time.
+It estimates how many patients enter and leave the queue, how treatment resources (staff) are utilized, and ultimately predicts how the patient queue evolves month by month.

+## Simulation model logic

 ### 1. Core Purpose